 10:00 – 17.30 (winter)

-PS: If you want to save some money and time, you can make a visit to the Tower of Belém only to enjoy its exterior architecture and carvings, which is the real attraction of the tower.
+PS: If you want to save some money and time, you can visit the Tower of Belém only to enjoy its exterior architecture and carvings, which is the real attraction of the tower.